Tanman1712/simon/README.md

 ### Next Phase
 The play page looks the hardest so let's knock out the other two first.
 Starting with scores then about.
 I'll make sure to commit after completing each one.
 I hope I don't need that License thing.

+### Final Phase
+Just have the play page left.
+Most of the changes I want to make are more css and javascript based so it's staying pretty vanilla for now.